-10 Is all processing or use of PII covered?
+Is all processing or use of PII covered?
 Is a distinction made between those who control or own PII and those who provide PII processing services to owners?
 Do owners', controllers' and processors' duties differ?

 The PDPL covers all processing and use of personal data.
-Certain distinctions are made among the owners, controllers and processors with respect to their duties and liabilities.
+Certain distinctions are made among the owners, controllers and processors concerning their duties and liabilities.